zeniuseducation/poly-euler/README.md

-# Polyglottic Euler in 3 Lambdas
+# Polyglottic Euler in 4 Lambdas

-Polyglottic attempts to euler in Clojure, Common Lisp (SBCL), and Haskell.
+Polyglottic attempts to euler in Clojure, Common Lisp (SBCL), Racket, and Haskell.
 The codes will be refactored from time to time without deleting old codes.